 Income taxes are computed using the asset and liability approach that requires the recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been recognized in the Company's financial statements.
 In estimating future tax consequences, the Company considers all expected future events other than enactment of changes in tax laws or rates.
 A valuation allowance is recorded, if necessary, to reduce net deferred tax assets to their realizable values if management does not believe it is more likely than not that the net deferred tax assets will be realized.
-As of December 31, 2021 and 2020, the Company has recorded a full valuation allowance against its deferred tax assets.
+As of December 31, 2019 and 2020, and June 30, 2021 (unaudited), the Company has recorded a full valuation allowance against its deferred tax assets.